 Multiple sclerosis (MS) is a brain disease that deteriorates the brain’s myelin sheath, a protective fatty layer that insulates your brain’s nerve fibers.
 MS is a result of the immune system attacking this sheath and damaging the nerve fibers it protects.
 This disrupts the brain’s ability to properly communicate with the rest of your body.
 Multiple sclerosis affects the central nervous system, spinal cord, and optical nerve.

 While the effects of the disease vary from person to person, multiple sclerosis symptoms may include vision loss, balance issues, coordination problems, fatigue, and pain.
 Knowing how to control the disease is important in preventing symptoms that may occur.
-It’s a well-known fact that what you eat directly affects you and your health.
-For people who suffer from multiple sclerosis, the food they eat can be helpful, while others can exacerbate symptoms.
-It is important to know what are trigger foods for MS to help prevent flare-ups that may be caused by certain foods.
+In addition to taking doctor prescribed medications, such as Ocrevus, Vumerity, Kesimpta, Aubagio, Mayzent, and Zeposiato, the foods we eat directly affect our health.
+For people who suffer from multiple sclerosis, the food they eat can be helpful, while other foods can exacerbate symptoms.
+It is important to know common trigger foods for MS to help prevent flare-ups.
 Establishing a multiple sclerosis diet optimized with your health in mind, can be beneficial, and lend a hand in preventing debilitating multiple sclerosis symptoms from arising as frequently or as severely.

-Let us go over some trigger foods for MS so they can be avoided when creating a multiple sclerosis diet:
+Let review some trigger foods for MS so they can be avoided when creating a multiple sclerosis diet:

 Avoiding sodium and foods that contain a high level of sodium should be a priority.
 A study published in 2015 found that those with diets that contained high levels of sodium were at a greater risk for relapses and development of new lesions.
 Sodium also leads to high blood pressure which reduces the life expectancy of people who suffer from MS. Checking sodium levels in the foods you consume is integral to the start of a healthy diet.
 Avoid using additional salt and opt for seasoning mixes that are sodium-free as a healthier option.